 In addition to his law practice, Charlie has pursued his interest in the counseling aspect of law, completing a Masters program in counseling psychology at Holy Names University in 2007 followed by a four year internship at Hospice by the Bay.
 In his clinical training, Charlie has focused on bereavement work with children and adults, individually and in groups, and with families.
 He is now a licensed marriage and family therapist.
 Charlie finds that his work as a grief counselor allows him to bring a unique perspective to his work with his clients, and to offer a deeper understanding of their legal needs.

-To get away from it all, he goes on long bicycle rides, and is reminded of why it all matters by staying in close touch with his two adult daughters and two grandchildren.
+To get away from it all, he goes on long bicycle rides, and is reminded of why it all matters by staying in close touch with his two adult daughters and three grandchildren.

 Anne, also a Bay Area native, attended UC Davis where she received a B.A. in Sociology, emphasis in Law in Society, and a B.S. in Human Development in 2007.
 Anne then attended Golden Gate University Law School where she won Cali Excellence Awards in Wills and Trusts and in Writing and Research, and was admitted into the Honors Lawyering Program.
 During her first year of law school, Anne interned for the San Francisco District Attorney's Office Elder Abuse Unit and Juvenile Division.
 Anne then joined Charlie's office during her second year of law school as a law clerk.
 After she graduated and passed the bar in 2011, Anne continued to work with Charlie as an attorney.
 As with Charlie, Anne focuses on estate planning, trust and probate administration, and conservatorships.
 She serves as court-appointed attorney for conservatees and proposed conservatees in the San Francisco Probate Court, and provides pro bono legal services through the San Francisco Bar Association's Justice and Diversity Center.